What is a DPN?

 A non-lockdown DPN may be issued to the director of a company if:

-• the business activity statements (BAS), instalment activity statements (IAS); and/or
+• The business activity statements (BAS), instalment activity statements (IAS) have been lodged within 90 days of the lodgement deadline; and/or

-• the PAYG, GST or the SGC is still outstanding.
+• The PAYG, GST or the SGC is still outstanding.

 What options does a director have for non-lockdown DPNs?